NCHS-CS/nchs-cs.github.io/idp/final-project/handouts/final.md

 ## Overview
 You will deliver the following:
 * A written report as a PDF file
-* Final code submission in Replit
+* Final code submission in GitHub

 Things NOT necessary for this deliverable:
 * Final Presentation